-Calculating the carbon emissions of website is somewhat of a challenge, but using two key pieces of data we can make a pretty good estimate:
+Calculating the carbon emissions of website is somewhat of a challenge, but using five key pieces of data we can make a pretty good estimate:

 - Data transfer over the wire